Valuing your property

 What if I do not follow Revenue's valuation guidance?

 If you follow Revenue's valuation guidelines honestly, we will accept the valuation you placed on your property.
-However, if you feel that the guidance is not indicating a reasonable valuation for your property, you should make your own assessment.
+However, if this guidance is not indicating a reasonable valuation for your property, you should make your own assessment.

 You are responsible for ensuring that you choose the correct value band for your property.
-You should retain all supporting documentation you rely on when choosing the valuation band as this may be required in the event of a compliance review.
+You should retain all supporting documentation you rely on when choosing the valuation band.
+We may require this in the event of a compliance review.
 Revenue may raise an assessment where it believes that the amount you have declared on your return is too low.

 What if you live in a granny flat?

-Legally, any building or part of a building in use or suitable for use as a dwelling including a granny flat, is a separate residential property for LPT purposes.
-This means that the granny flat and the main property have separate LPT liabilities.
+Legally, any building or part of a building in use or suitable for use as a dwelling is a separate residential property for LPT purposes.
+A granny flat separated from the main property is liable for LPT.